Two pumpkin recipes your chickens will love...

 • Prepare a baking tray by lining it with baking parchment

-• Add the wet ingredients to the dry.
-Fold in well until all the dry ingredients are bound together.
+• Combine by folding in well until all the dry ingredients are bound together.
 If it looks too wet, add more oats.

 The wet and dry ingredients mixed together.This consistency is about right for the pumpkin cookie mix.

-• Use your cookie cutters to create as many cookies as the dough allows.
+• Have fun creating as many shapes as the dough allows.

 • If you’re thinking of hanging them, use a skewer to put a hole at the top of the cookie.
 Trying to do that after they’re cooked won’t work - they’re too brittle.

-• Bake for 15 minutes, then allow to start cooling on the tray for 5 minutes before transferring to a rack.
-Leave to go completely cold
+• Bake for 15 minutes, then allow to cool in the tray for 5 minutes before transferring to a cooling rack.

 Two of my Red Stars fight over the same Hallowe’en cookie!There’s plenty, but everyone wants the same one!